GDPR : General Data Protection Regulation

 Your main obligations:

-1. Maintain a record of processing activities (Group S template document: Word or PDF)
+1. Maintain a record of processing activities (Group S template document:or )

 The GDPR requires that each person responsible for the processing of personal data keep internal documentation of the personal data processing activities that take place under his responsibility.